-Irma Brenman Pick is a Distinguished Fellow, Supervising and Training Analyst and former President of the British Psychoanalytical Society.
+Irma Brenman Pick was a Distinguished Fellow, Supervising and Training Analyst and former President of the British Psychoanalytical Society.

 She was born and raised in South Africa, and graduated with distinction from the Social Science Faculty at the University of the Witwatersrand in Johannesburg, where she had a brief involvement in radical student politics.
 Her early academic promise brought a prestigious award as the best student in her year.

 These were the years when the apartheid government was gradually tightening its grip on the country and in 1955 she and her husband, Dr Abe Pick, travelled to London to train as psychoanalysts; he died six years later, just after qualifying and just one year after the birth of their son.